 But, for one reason or the other, not all businesses have the resources to build out their team of experts.
 This is especially true of small-to-mid-sized companies.
-To stay competitive and accommodate the technical needs of their organization, many companies look into managed IT services as a solution.
+To stay competitive and accommodate the technical needs of their organization, many companies look into seriously into a solution like managed IT services.

 What is Managed IT Services?

 Managed IT services, or outsourced IT, is a third-party service that provides infrastructure, IT, and other technical support to organizations.
 You might also hear this type of company referred to as an MSP, short for managed service provider.

 Services MSPs offer can vary widely, covering everything from cybersecurity needs, VoIP solutions, backup recovery, and more.
 Organizations typically seek out outsourced IT support when they lack the capital to hire and manage their own in-house IT team.
 Or when they prefer the expertise and benefits that outsourcing can provide.